conan-io/docs/versioning/lockfiles.rst

         generate a lockfile, but the problem with :command:`conan info -if=.` is that it does not allow to specify a profile or settings.

-    - :command:`conan graph clean-modified`

-        When a :command:`conan create` command that uses a lockfile builds a new binary, its reference will change.
-This change, typically in the form of a recipe revision and/or package revision is updated in the lockfile and the node is marked as "modified".
-This :command:`clean-modified` removes these "modified" flags from a lockfile.
-This operation is typically needed before starting the build of a package in a locked graph, to know exactly which nodes have been modified by this operation.

     - :command:`conan graph update-lock`

         Update the current lockfile with the information of the second lockfile.
 Only the nodes marked